If the Federal Government closes early on Friday, October 7th in observance of Indigenous People/Columbus Day, we will close at 1 p.m.

 Another scam email falsely states that the member’s account is suspended due to new security measures all federal credit unions are required to have.
 It then asks the member to call a given telephone number to reactivate the account.
-See a sample of the email.

-A fraudulent e-mail seeking credit card information (known as a 'phishing fraud') has been circulating nationwide since 2 p.m.
+A fraudulent e-mail seeking credit card information (known as 'phishing fraud') has been circulating nationwide since 2 p.m.
 EST today.
 This fraudulent phishing email appears to be from NCUA and contains a link purportedly to obtain a subscription for the NCUA Express Subscription service.
 When that link is used, the recipient is directed to a 'clone' of the NCUA Express Service site that seeks credit card information from those to whom the phish was sent.
 If you receive such an email, please ignore it, as it is fraudulent.
 The NCUA does NOT charge for the Express Subscription service and does NOT solicit credit card information over the Internet.
-If you have questions or comments, please contact the NCUA Fraud Hotline at 800-827-9650 or, during off duty hours, at 703-728-0700.
+If you have questions or comments, please contact the NCUA Fraud Hotline at 800-827-9650 or, during off-duty hours, at 703-728-0700.

 Vishing operates like phishing by persuading consumers to divulge their Personally Identifiable Information (PII), claiming their account was suspended, deactivated, or terminated.
 Recipients are directed to contact their credit union or bank via the telephone number provided in the text message, e-mail or by an automated recording.
 Upon calling the telephone number, the recipient is greeted with 'Welcome to the bank of ...' and then requested to enter their card number in order to resolve a pending security issue.
 These scams can seem very real because they often contain warnings about not divulging your personal information, which may make a potential target feel the company calling is legitimate.
 A PTOFCU member was recently targeted by a vishing scam on their cell phone.
 The text message said 'This is an automated message.
 Your ATM Card has been suspended.
 To reactivate call ...'.

 Perpetrators are attempting to obtain credit card and debit card information using an automated telephone service.
-The system indicates that the cardholder's card has been placed on a hold status, and that in order to activate the card, the cardholder must call a toll-free 866-number and enter the cards 16-digit card number.
+The system indicates that the cardholder's card has been placed on a hold status and that in order to activate the card, the cardholder must call a toll-free 866-number and enter the cards 16-digit card number.

-Instead of calling the number listed, call the credit union, bank, or the number on the back of your ATM, check card or credit card.
+Instead of calling the number listed, call the credit union, bank, or the number on the back of your ATM, check card, or credit card.
 The status of your account can be safely verified.
-The main thing to remember is to never call the number listed on any potential vishing or phishing scams.
+The main thing to remember is never to call the number listed on any potential vishing or phishing scams.